Learning Block 5

 Judaism Confronting Science

 Clarendon RoomDr.
 Phil Cohen.
 Dr. Jonathan Crane, Geoffery Mitelman For centuries Judaism understood science to be a partner.
 Jewish thinkers did not see a contradiction between science and Torah.
-It is Norbert Samuelson’s contention in his book Jewish Faith and Modern Science that, for various historical and philosophical reasons, that synthesis has been left behind.
-He […]
+It is […]